Welcome to your Library Jiscmail List: http://www.jiscmail.ac.uk/lists/wtyl.html

 Closing date for applicants in first year of Phase 2 funding: 19 October 2007

 The MLA Partnership is managing an annual grant programme for the second phase open to all museums, libraries and archives in England.
 The programme will offer funding for the sector to use their collections to explore innovative and creative ways of increasing community learning and young people's knowledge and understanding of the impact and significance of conflict.
 More details, application guidance and forms at weblink above.
+Further details of the ‘Their Past Your Future 2’ initiative are available from regional MLA agencies.
+Confirmed dates for regional seminars to offer advice for staff from museums, libraries and archives who are developing applications to the funding programme, include:

 MLA London and MLA South East 25 Sept 2007